 Other requests or questions may be submitted by email to the WCAB Resource Account at RA-LI-WCAB@pa.gov, which will be actively monitored.

-(1) If the employee contests the averments, a special supersedeas hearing before a workers' compensation judge may be requested by the employee indicating by a checkoff on the notification form that the suspension of benefits is being challenged and filing the notification of challenge with the department within twenty days of receipt of the notification of suspension from the insurer.
+(1) If the employe contests the averments of the insurer's affidavit, a special supersedeas hearing before a workers' compensation judge may be requested by the employee indicating by a checkoff on the notification form that the suspension of benefits is being challenged and filing the notification of challenge with the department within twenty days of receipt of the notification of suspension from the insurer.
 The special supersedeas hearing shall be held within twenty-one days of the employee's filing of the notification of challenge.

 (2) If the employee does not challenge the insurer's notification of suspension within twenty days under paragraph (1), the employee shall be deemed to have admitted to the return to work and receipt of wages at prior or increased earnings.
 The insurer's notification of suspension shall be deemed to have the same binding effect as a fully executed supplemental agreement for the modification of benefits.

-(d) Notwithstanding any provision of this act, an insurer may modify the compensation payments made during the time the employee has returned to work at earnings less than the employee earned at the time of the work-related injury, upon written notification of modification by the insurer to the employee and the department, on a form prescribed by the department for this purpose.
+(d) Notwithstanding any provision of this act, an insurer may modify the compensation payments made during the time the employee has returned to work at earnings less than the employe earned at the time of the work-related injury, upon written notification of modification by the insurer to the employee and the department, on a form prescribed by the department for this purpose.
+The notification of modification shall include an affidavit by the insurer that compensation has been modified because the employee has returned to work at lesser earnings.
 The insurer must mail the notification of modification to the employee and the department within seven days of the insurer's modifying compensation.